-Workers who suffer injuries or illnesses while performing their jobs in Atlanta, Georgia may be entitled to workers’ compensation benefits.
+Workers who suffer injuries or illnesses while performing their jobs in Atlanta, Georgia, can apply for workers’ compensation benefits, and our lawyers can help.
 Even if you made a mistake or contributed to your accident somehow, you have the right to seek compensation for medical bills and lost wages under Georgia law.

-Whether you were hurt in a Kia Motors manufacturing plant or slipped and fell at work at Hartsfield-Jackson Atlanta International Airport, our team can help.
+Whether you were hurt in a Kia Motors manufacturing plant or slipped and fell at work at Hartsfield-Jackson Atlanta International Airport, our Atlanta personal injury lawyers can help.
 Our Atlanta workers’ compensation lawyers from Kaine Law can inform you of the benefits you could seek and help you navigate the claims process.

 Benefits You Can Receive After a Work Injury in Georgia

 All workers injured on the job are eligible to seek coverage for medically necessary care.
 However, the type of income replacement benefits you can receive is based on your average weekly wage and the severity of your injury or illness.
 In general, your average weekly wage is based on your salary or earnings during the 13 weeks before your incident.